stimulsoft/Samples-ASP.NET-WebViewer-CSharp/README.md

-# C# ASP.NET samples for Stimulsoft Reports.Net
+# ASP.NET WebForms samples for Stimulsoft Reports.Net reporting tool.

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.Net in the ASP.NET WebForms applications, using C# code and HTML5 reporting components.